Ah it’s that festive time of year again; when the NHL trade deadline gets closer, and we reflect on all the terrible trades gone by.

 The NHL is about turn 100 years old, which means there is plenty of time for front offices to fudge a trade decision at least once.
 But no matter how many transactions occur, everyone still looks back on Adam Oates making Red Wings history.
 Or Eric Lindros being swapped for half a roster.
 Or, everyone’s favorite, The Great One jetting off to California.

 What makes these trades so bad isn’t necessarily the trades themselves, but the aftermath of them.
 Here are the NHL’s top 10 all-time worst trades in no particular order.

 The trade: The Atlanta Thrashers traded Marian Hossa, along with winger Pascal Dupuis, to the Pittsburgh Penguins for Colby Armstrong, Angelo Esposito, Eric Christensen, and a first-round draft pick.

 The aftermath: Here is a textbook “bad trade.”
 Before they moved up to Manitoba to be the Winnipeg Jets, the now-debunked Thrashers lost a lot, but had a chance to give itself a makeover.
 So they shipped star player Hossa to Pittsburgh.
 That plan didn’t work in their favor however, as Atlanta’s takeaway from the trade didn’t evolve into anything substantial.

 Hossa’s future was significantly brighter.
-He won a Stanley Cup that year with the Pens before going on to win another with the Detroit Red Wings and two championships during his current lengthy tenure with the Chicago Blackhawks.
+He was part of the Stanley Cup-contending Pens and Detroit Red Wings before winning two championships during his current lengthy tenure with the Chicago Blackhawks.
 Even though the scoring Slovak is pushing 40, he continues to churn out points (515 career goals, 597 career assists) and climb the NHL all-time goals list.